SkylineCommunications/dataminer-docs/connector-help/connector_help/Nevion Virtuoso CP4400.md

 ### Device Status

 This page allows the monitoring and configuration of the status information regarding ASI and Ethernet interfaces, by means of a tree view.
-Other interfaces can also be found on this page, e.g. **Ref Sync Input**,but no additional information is provided on these.
+Other interfaces can also be found on this page, e.g. **Ref Sync Input**, but no additional information is provided on these.

 The page also contains page buttons to the following subpages: